fridaystreet/drone-ecs-node/README.md

         outputs a guide on what's currently being done,  eg Fetching clsuters from ECS.
   *fatal

-        all ecs requests with throw an exception is there is an error *error
+        all ecs requests will throw an exception if there is an error *error

         generally just validation errors for the plugin settings